bvanderlugt/TokenUpPres/PITCHME.md

 - Secure hardware, destroys keys if tampered with. @fa[bomb] @fa[key]
 - __Does__ support key export @fa[check]
 - Supports SSL encryption offload via openssl dynamic engine
-- Supports RSA keys
+- Supports all the keys and algorithms

 +++
 ### CloudHSM overview

 __Cons__:
 - Not easy to use
-  - No web interface (so no sdk integration)
+  - Only a Java lib, OpenSSL, PCKS
-  - lots of manual command line work
+  - Lots of manual command line work
-  - no automation for setup
+  - No automation for setup
+  - Need a client to create a secure connection to the HSM (need to log in)
 - Still Expensive (~ $30/day)

 +++

-___...CloudHSM is cumbersome so we used KMS instead___
+___...CloudHSM is cumbersome so we used KMS for TokenUp___

 ---
 ### KMS (AWS Key Management Service)